Works

 Leonard Hutchinson; Burlington Bay

 Leonard Hutchinson's legacy lives on through his powerful imagery and advocacy for the working class.
-His woodblock prints continue to resonate with audiences, offering a poignant reflection of Canada's social and cultural landscape during a transformative period in history.
+His art continues to resonate with audiences, offering a poignant reflection of Canada's social and cultural landscape during a transformative period in history.